Kyra Hanes

-An Ohio Northern University education major, set to graduate this spring, is spending her last semester teaching high school students an uncommon advanced-level curriculum.
+An Ohio Northern University education major spent her last semester at ONU teaching high school students an uncommon advanced-level curriculum.

-Kyra Hanes is a senior and double-major student studying social studies education and history with a minor in theater at ONU.
+Kyra Hanes double-majored in social studies education and history with a minor in theater.

 A native of Dublin, Ohio and graduate of Dublin Jerome High School, she returned to the Dublin City School District for her final stint of student teaching.

-Throughout her time at ONU, she joined classrooms in multiple schools in Hardin and Allen counties, but her final placement at the Dublin City Schools Emerald Campus allowed her to expand on her own education while doing the same for her students.
+Throughout her time at ONU, she observed and taught at many different schools in Hardin and Allen counties, but her final placement at the Dublin City Schools Emerald Campus allowed her to expand on her own education while doing the same for her students.

 The Emerald Campus is Dublin City Schools’ International Baccalaureate (IB) and academy school.
 Hanes’ placement there allowed her to explore alternative education options from those typically experienced during student teaching rotations.